A bijective proof of Andrews' refinement of the Alladi-Schur theorem

 \begin{thm} and consequently, \end{thm}

 \begin{proof}

 We proceed by strong induction on $m$.
 This is trivial for $m\leq 1$.
 Suppose this is true for every $m<M$.
 By the lemma and equation $(1)$ Using the induction hypothesis and canceling

-Consequently, from the Alladi reduction map and equation $(1)$ we have \end{proof} From here, it directly follows that there \textbf{exists} a bijection sending $\mathcal{D^*}(m,n) \xrightarrow{\sim} \mathcal{D}(m,n-2m)$.
+Consequently, from the Alladi reduction map and equation $(1)$ we have \end{proof} From here, it can be seen that there \textbf{exists some} bijection sending $\mathcal{D^*}(m,n) \xrightarrow{\sim} \mathcal{D}(m,n-2m)$.
 I will construct a more refined map, which we call the Schur reduction map, that has that effect.
 From there, the bijection for the main theorem will be defined recursively.\\

-For the remainder of this paper, I will separate different parts of a partition with a $+$ sign if the context is clear.
-If there is any ambiguity, or just to be safe, I will separate parts with a comma or a $\oplus$ symbol.\\
+For the remainder of this paper, the parts of a partition are separated by a $+$ sign whenever the context is clear.
+If there is any ambiguity, or just to be safe, the parts are separated by a comma or a $\oplus$ symbol.\\